For regular updates about our rescue work, please follow us on Facebook.

 Please support our rescue work with a donation!
 Credit card donations may be made through Network for Good:

 City Critters is now registered with AmazonSmile.
 It's a simple way for you to support us when you shop at Amazon.
-When you shop at Amazon using the Smile link, you’ll get the same prices and shopping experience, with the added bonus that Amazon will donate a portion of the purchase price to City Critters.
+When you shop at Amazon using the Smile link, you’ll get the same prices, with the added bonus that Amazon will donate a portion of the purchase price to City Critters.

 CCI Adoption Locations: